 As you can see, I have a very simple workspace that only has a few things which I use the most;

 Tools Panel – This is a must for all types of work.
 This includes all the essential tools needed to do almost any editing in Photoshop.

 Navigator – This is where you will see your image and the slider below it allows you to zoom in and out of your image, which you will be using a lot as you select and edit your photos.

 History – This shows all the changes that you have made within Photoshop and allows you to easily go back if you make a mistake.

 Adjustments – This is where you will handle all of your image adjustments such as Color Balance, Hue/Saturation, Exposure, etc…

 Actions – I use this every single time I’m batch editing.
 This is where I add my watermark to all images at once so I don’t have to do it one by one.
 Very useful and time-saving.

-Layers – This is also a must have when you’re working.
-Every new layer will need to be visible so you can select it when working on it and the only way to do it is in this Layers tab.
+Layers – This is also a must-have when you’re working.
+Every new layer will need to be visible so you can select it when working on it and the only way to do it is on this Layers tab.